dimitryjl23/Bare-Metal-Trials/L432KC/Blink_LED_Plus_UART_Print/README.md

 		bss_ptr[i] = 0;
 	}
 ```
-In this section of code we use the symbols defined in our linker scrip to copy the .data section to flash and zero out the .bss section one byte at a time.
+In this section of code we use the symbols defined in our linker scripr to copy the .data section from flash to sram and zero out the .bss section one byte at a time.
 This could also be performed with larger chunks.
 ```
     // enable interupts
 	asm volatile("cpsie i");